Fundamental Data On REITs In COVID-19 Environment

 A decade ago, retail was the biggest REIT sector at over a 20% weight.
 I believe this perception of REITs has stuck around while the weights have changed dramatically.
 People see malls and shopping centers closed down and assume that means REITs are struggling.
 What it actually means is that a very small sliver of REITs is struggling.

 Most REITs are surviving or even thriving in this environment.
-Cellular infrastrucuture (towers) and data centers are now the biggest REITs and dramatically outweight retail.
-Apartments and industrials are the other mainstays of the REIT universe and these sectors are holding strong fundamentally.
+Cellular infrastructure (towers) and data centers are now the biggest REITs and dramatically outweigh retail.
+Apartments and industrials are the other mainstays of the REIT universe, and these sectors are holding strong fundamentally.

-So what is really happening is challenges in a tiny sector and strength in the big sectors.
+So, what is really happening is challenges in a tiny sector and strength in the big sectors.
 Therefore, the weighted average performance is quite good.

-For clarity VRTPX consists of essentially the same stuff as the VNQ as seen below.
+For clarity, VRTPX consists of essentially the same stuff as the VNQ as seen below.

 VRTPX holdings

 Thus, we can consider that 11.35% to be distributed among the same holdings.
-Vanguard changed its index a couple years ago and the use of VRTPX made the transition smoother.
-The main difference was that they added REITs from non-traditional sectors which made it more reflective of REITs overall as these non-traditional REITs are now some of the largest REITs.
+Vanguard changed its index a couple years ago, and the use of VRTPX made the transition smoother.
+The main difference was that they added REITs from non-traditional sectors, which made it more reflective of REITs overall as these non-traditional REITs are now some of the largest REITs.

 Note that none of the top 10 holdings are retail and are overwhelmingly in areas that are resilient to the environment.
 In fact, if we look at the sector exposure of VNQ, only 8.1% is retail.